lacolaco/reactive-store/README.md

 #### Listen onChange event

-A store dispatchs an event when its state has been updated.
+A store dispatchs an event every time updating the store.

 ```ts
 const counterStore = new Store<CounterState>({